janpaepke/ScrollMagic/README.md

 * extensive debugging and logging capabilities

 ## Installation
+Before you start make sure you have loaded the [Greensock Animation Plattform (TweenMax)](http://www.greensock.com/gsap-js/).
 To use ScrollMagic in your project simply include the plugin js file in the head section of your HTML file:
 ```html
 <script type="text/javascript" src="js/jquery.scrollmagic.js"></script>